Hundred Regiments Offensive: Controversies

 Peng and Mao had disagreed over how directly to confront the Japanese since at least the Luochuan Conference in August 1937, with Mao concerned about Communist losses to the well-equipped Japanese.
 During the Great Leap Forward, Peng's opposition to Mao's policies led to his downfall and then the launching of the battle became yet again a criminal action in the Cultural Revolution.
-In 1967, the Red Guard group of Tsinghua University, with the support of the Central Cultural Revolution Committee, issued a leaflet saying, "The rogue Peng, along with Zhu De, launched the offensive to defend Chongqing and Xi'an...
-He rejected Chairman Mao's instruction and mobilized 105 regiments in an adventuristic impulse ...
+In 1967, the Red Guard group of Tsinghua University, with the support of the Central Cultural Revolution Committee, issued a leaflet saying, "The rogue Peng, along with Zhu De, launched the offensive to defend Chongqing and Xi'an... he rejected Chairman Mao's instruction and mobilized 105 regiments in an adventuristic impulse...
 Chairman Mao said, 'How can Peng Dehuai make such a big move without consulting me?
 Our forces are completely revealed.
 The result will be terrible.'"

-Peng admitted in his autobiography that he had ordered the launch in late July without awaiting the green light from the Central Military Committee and that he regretted it.
-However, Pan Zeqin said that it was Peng's incorrect memory; the correct start date should have officially been on 20 August and so Peng actually had the green light.
+Peng was tried unfairly from 1950s, because he was charged for launching a war without the permission from the CMC.
+However, Zhang Xueqin (张学勤; Phoenix News reporter) wrote that this offensive should have been launched before 10 days (on 10 August that is regulated in Order of Military Preparation (战役预备命令)), not after 10 days.
+This proves that this war was known by CMC.

 Nie Rongzhen defended Peng by stating "there is a legend that the Central Military Committee was not informed about the offensive in advance.
 After investigation, we found out that Eighth Army HQ sent a report to the top.
 The report mentioned we would strike at and sabotage Zhentai Railway.
 Sabotaging one railway or another is very common in guerilla warfare so it's our routine work.
 This is not some strategic issue, and the Committee won't say no." He mentioned no exact date of launch.
 The consensus in China after the Cultural Revolution is generally in support of the battle.